Safety Recall RVXX2004, Pedal Plate – 2020-2021 Volvo VAH, VHD, VNL & VNR

 Tightening torque

-Steering shaft, joint, screw 1.
-30 ±3 Nm
+Steering shaft, joint, screw1.30 ±3 Nm

 54. Install the upper left side cowl screws.